curl/curl/docs/ECH.md

 - ``USE_ECH`` protects ECH specific code.

-There are various obvious code blocks for handling the new command line arguments which aren't described here, but should be fairly clear.
+There are various obvious code blocks for handling the new command line arguments which are not described here, but should be fairly clear.

 As shown in the ``configure`` usage above, there are ``configure.ac`` changes that allow separately dis/enabling ``USE_HTTPSRR`` and ``USE_ECH``.
 If ``USE_ECH``